Local Democracy Week

 Question Time with Nicholas Owen

 On Tuesday 27th November 2018 we held a Question Time event at Reigate Town Hall for students from local secondary schools: Reigate School, St. Bede’s, The Beacon School and Merstham Park School.
 Our Question Time panel was made up of Cllr.
 Anna Tarrant, Cllr.
-Simon Parnall, Woody Woodall (Co-founder of George and the Giant Pledge) and Matthew Weech (Chair of the Reigate and Banstead Youth Council) and was hosted by the newsreader and journalist Nicholas Owen.
+Simon Parnall, Woody Woodall (Co-founder of George and the Giant Pledge) and Matthew Weech (Chair of the Reigate and Banstead Young Leaders) and was hosted by the newsreader and journalist Nicholas Owen.

 The questions from the students were excellent and the panel were well-researched.
 The students were invited to the Mayor’s Parlour for refreshments after the event to meet the Mayor and panellists.
 Several of the students took the opportunity to ask the panellists additional questions!